-- Entity name; - Country of incorporation; - Description of the work to be performed by the entity for whom the waiver is being requested; and - Countries where the work will be performed.
+- Description of the work to be performed by the entity for whom the waiver is being requested; and - Countries where the work will be performed.

 In the waiver request, the Applicant must demonstrate to the satisfaction of EERE that it would further the purposes of this FOA and is otherwise in the interests of EERE to have a foreign entity serve as the Prime Recipient.
 The Contracting Officer may require additional information before considering the waiver request.
 Save the waiver request(s) in a single PDF file using the following convention for the title: "ControlNumber_LeadOrganization_Waiver".
-EERE's decision to grant or deny the waiver request is not appealable.